BrandonThey/nology-interview-prep/README.md

+## OOP
+### Explanation
+OOP stand for Object-oriented programming, and it is exactly that.
+It's the idea of organizing programs into objects with attributes and behavior over functions.
+This way of programming proves useful for large programs to help better structure, understand, and mantain the software.

+### Experience
+Examples can be seen any of my React projects, as React itself is object-oriented allowing users to define objects that hold and use any data given to it.
+One such example is in my project 4 weather API.
+In said project, there are components and container used to render weather cards.
+The main App.js file imports WeatherCard, which is a container that renders weather information from the weather API.

+### Benefits
+Some of the biggest benefits of OOP are the modularity and teh reusability of the objects.
+When someone creates an object it can be endlessly reused to save time and allows for easier maintanence.
+This also in turn helps scale any software for larger or more developed functionality.

+## Full Stack
+### Explanation
+Full stack development is development of both sides of the software, the client side and the server side.
+Generally a full stack developer has experience in front end langauages such as HTMl, CSS, Javascript, etc. along with back end langauges such as Node, Python, PHP, etc.

+### Experience
+Many of my React projects implement a full stack application.
+Refering back to the project 4 weather API project, I utllize React to create a simple front end where users can search for weather information by city.
+This user inputted city will be then used to query information from Open Weather Map API.
+This current weather information will then be passed to my own API to be stored in a MySQL database.
+This allows us to show any previous weather information to the user along with the current weather information.

+### Benefits
+The obvious benefit of working a full stack application allows a developer to work on the application without passing it on.
+This minimizes the overhead of handing off the application.
+It also allows for programmers to better maintain and understand their application to further improve it.

+## MySQL
+### Explanation

+### Experience

+### Benefits

 ## Cloud & DevOps
 ### Explanation
 Cloud and DevOps to me is the process of taking a product from the start to finish, incrementally.